dple/dple.github.io/_publications/2010-12-variant.md

 ---
-title: "A Variant of Miller Algorithm and its Formula"
+title: "A Variant of Miller Formula and Algorithm"
 collection: publications
 permalink: /publication/2010-12-15-variant-miller
 excerpt: ' In this paper, we revisit the double exponentiation countermeasure and propose faster methods to perform a double exponentiation.
 On the one hand, we present new heuristics for generating shorter double addition chains.
 On the other hand, we present an efficient double exponentiation algorithm based on a right-to-left sliding window approach.'
-date: 2010-02-28
+date: 2010-12-15
-venue: 'CT-RSA'
+venue: 'Pairing-Based Cryptography'
 paperurl: 'https://eprint.iacr.org/2015/657.pdf'
 citation: 'Duc-Phong Le, Matthieu Rivain, Chik How Tan.
 (2014). &quot;On Double Exponentiation for Securing RSA against Fault Analysis.&quot; <i>CT-RSA 2014</i>.'
 ---